The Tenner Challenge 2018 is back!

 - provide great opportunities for insight into the world and work

 - It is fun and engaging

-If you are still studying in school in Wales we have a number of sources of help and opportunities for you to get involved with.
+If you are still studying in a school in Wales we have a number of sources of help and opportunities for you to get involved with.
 You may not be in a position to start right away, but read on to find out what’s going on and how you could develop your skills, knowledge, experience and confidence in business (and your business ideas!).

 Our workshops are activity-based sessions and are designed to encourage you to discover the skills you need to become a successful entrepreneur and guidance on how to overcome challenges along the way.
 You will leave with a clear idea of what steps to take in order to achieve your dream.

 The benefits of the workshops are:

 - It will help build your confidence by recognising the entrepreneurial qualities you already possess, and any additional qualities needed.

 - You will have an opportunity to share ideas and challenges with like-minded, entrepreneurial individuals.